Accelerate your management knowledge, skills and insight.

 Find your management road map with the Management Essentials series.

-Explore the manager’s role as coach and how to build a coaching culture and practice within your team.
+Explore the manager’s role as a coach and how to build a coaching culture and practice within your team.
 Learn coaching approaches and the art of powerful questions.

 This session will focus on applying management concepts and tools to real scenarios with a focus on effective problem-solving, leading with compassion and empathy, team-building, collaboration, delegation, and more.